 To accomplish this, it is our belief that, ultimately, systematic latency timing verification of all components and software is the only viable solution.
 The definition of "correct operation" must be extended to include not just "produces the correct answer" but also measures of timeliness.
 Only then will vendors have the confidence to "play by the rules" because they know that others are as well.
-For more on this topic, see [Cota-Robles & Held 99] and [Jones & Regehr 99a].
+For more on this topic, see [6] and [15].

-9.2 Soft DSL and Other Soft Devices
+8.2 Soft DSL and Other Soft Devices

-Software-based Digital Subscriber Line (soft DSL) [Tramontano 00] interfaces are about to appear on the market.
+Software-based Digital Subscriber Line (soft DSL) [22] interfaces are about to appear on the market.
 The CPU requirements for soft DSL will be even more demanding than for soft modems.
-The facts below were obtained through private communication [Anonymous 00] with the soft modem vendor.
+The facts below were obtained through private communication with the soft modem vendor [Anonymous soft modem vendor, September 2000-identity withheld due to licensing terms].